juriad/advent2021/README.md

 In the last years there was a similar task that required simulation of coordinates separately.
 But no such trick was needed here; just the first task got simpler after this idea.

+## Day 18 - Java

+I wanted to use Joy - failed to compile, poor documentation, I had to abandon it.
+Then I tried Whiley - language with built-in verification - the downloaded package differ from description and I could not even make the example work.
+Then I looked at Reason but its project structure looked too complicated - I just wanted a single file to edit.
+So to save time and finally code the task, I chose Java.

+I know Java very well, I use it daily but at least I could try the newest features.
+I played with switch expressions, pattern matching, sealed classes, records.
+It was pleasant and the code was quite short but in comparison with true functional languages it was still too verbose.

+Knowing the language was a great advantage.
+I was greatly surprised that it worked the on the first try.
+I had to solve the second part later in the evening because I was interrupted by a family visit.

 # Lists

 ## Language pool